Aquafina-water-bottle/jp-mining-note/docs/docs/setup.md

 ## Local Audio Server for Yomichan
 See
 [here](jpresources.md#local-audio-server-for-yomichan)
-if you want to be able to create Anki cards nearly instanteously, and without a working internet connection.
+if you want to be able to create Anki cards nearly instanteously, and fetch audio without a working internet connection.

+I personally recommend using this setup if you can.

 ## Additional Anki add-on(s)